openearth/coclico-workbench/docs/getting_started.md

 ### **2. Activate Data Layers**

-To start your analysis, activate relevant data layers from the Sidebar Menu.
-These layers include sea level rise projections, coastal hazards, exposure, and adaptation strategies.
+To bagin your analysis, activate relevant data layers from the Sidebar Menu.
+These layers include sea level rise projections, coastal hazards, exposure, adaptation strategies and more.

 1. Open a category from the **Sidebar Menu** **![Upload an image or GIF showing how to activate layers](assets/Tool/Sidebar.png)**